opea-project/GenAIExamples/AudioQnA/README.md

 ### TTS

 The default model is [microsoft/SpeechT5](https://huggingface.co/microsoft/speecht5_tts).
+We currently do not support replacing the model.
 More models under the commercial license will be added in the future.